poult-lab/daily-word/english_words_ learning.md

 04.entrepreneur [ˌɒntrəprəˈnɜː(r)]  [ˌɑːntrəprəˈnɜːr]

+[noun] How one Chinese entrepreneur built a cross-border delivery empire in Seoul without speaking Korean.

-[noun] "a person who makes money by starting or running businesses, especially when this involves taking financial risks"
+"a person who makes money by starting or running businesses, especially when this involves taking financial risks"

 D[adj] entrepreneurial skills.

+05.enterprise /ˈentərpraɪz/

+[n] In general usage, **'company' and 'enterprise' can often be used interchangeably to refer to a business organization**.
+However, 'enterprise' can sometimes imply a larger, more complex organization, often with multiple operations or businesses under its umbrella./企业.

+"a company or business"

-05.tailor  [ˈteɪlə(r)]
+06.tailor  [ˈteɪlə(r)]

 [noun] "a person whose job is to make men's clothes, especially sb who makes suits, etc. for individual customers"